Ten tips to get you flood-ready and help you cope in a flood

 9. Gas and electricity – If water starts to enter your home, switch off gas and electricity supplies immediately.
 Listen to local radio stations or keep an eye on local TV news for advice on what to do next.

-10. Do you have a list of useful numbers in case of a flood? – If your home is flooded, call your insurer as soon as possible.
+10. Have a list of useful phone numbers– If your home is flooded, call your insurer as soon as possible.
 Having emergency numbers together in one place means you won’t waste time looking for them if the worst happens.

 If you are unsure about carrying out any of these checks then please consult an appropriate and trusted tradesperson.